-Additionally, the Bank obtained new Counterparty Risk Assessments of A3(cr)/P-2 (cr).
+Additionally, the Bank obtained new Counterparty Risk Assessments at the A3(cr)/P-2 (cr) level.

 The change in the ratings was driven by the close of the rating review process carried out for 10 banks in Poland following implementation of a new rating methodology for banks, as announced on 16 March 2015.